-GROW South Dakota has limited loan funds available to refinance existing personal debt.
-Eligible loan purposes include paying off high interest debt (payday loans etc.), judgments, or to make car repairs.
-Loan amounts can be $500 to $1,000.
-There is standard 12-month term, fixed 10% interest rate, $30 original fee and a $30 counseling fee.
+GROW South Dakota has limited loan funds available to refinance existing personal debt or to assist with car repairs.
+Eligible loan purposes include paying off high interest debt (payday loans etc.), paying off judgments, car repairs or other items may be considered on a case by case basis.
+Loan amounts can be $500 to $2,500.
+There is standard 12-month term, fixed 10% interest rate.
 A certificate of financial counseling is needed prior to closing.
 For additional information and specific loan requirements, contact Jared at (605) 698-7654.
 View the Small Loan Fund Application.

 GROW South Dakota can provide a onetime emergency assistance grant to help individuals/families pay for rent, utilities, or other emergency needs.
 Income and program guides may apply.
 Availability of funding is limited, funds may not always be available.
 Apply Here for emergency services.

 If you are over 60 and income eligible, you may also qualify for a monthly free box of food.
 Apply Here for the Commodity Supplemental Food Program